jaragont/orchestration-workshop/_pages/0-environment-setup.md

 Now, let's get started!

-1. Visit the [example repo: SQLAlchemy Workshop](https://github.com/rhythm-patel/sqlalchemy-workshop) and hit the button "Use Template" > "Create new repository".
+1. Visit the [example repo](https://github.com/rhythm-patel/sqlalchemy-workshop) and hit the button "Use Template" > "Create new repository".
 You will be redirected to a page to create a new repository in your org based on our example repo.

 ![image1](/sqlalchemy-wkshop/assets/gitbook/images/use_template.png)